prebid/prebid.github.io/dev-docs/conditional-ad-units.md

 {:.no_toc}

-The [global sizeConfig](/dev-docs/publisher-api-reference/setConfig.html#setConfig-Configure-Responsive-Ads) and [Advanced Size Mapping](/dev-docs/modules/sizeMappingV2.html) features are useful for standard responsive ad designs, but a number of other scenarios are supported as well.
+The [Size Mapping](/dev-docs/modules/sizeMapping.html) and [Advanced Size Mapping](/dev-docs/modules/sizeMappingV2.html) features are useful for standard responsive ad designs, but a number of other scenarios are supported as well.

 * TOC
 {:toc}